 Job is waxing eloquent as he elaborates on Genesis 3:15:

-The redeemer of mankind is alive now in the genetics of the Woman being passed down through all generations of humans.- He will take physical form at some time in history which will at that time become the latter day by ending time / death.
+The redeemer of mankind is alive now in the genes and mitochondria / Seed of the Woman being passed down through all generations of humans.- He will take physical form at some time in history which will at that time become the latter day by ending time / death.

-- which involves reversing subjection to the enemy, most especially in the death that the Adversary embodies, through the resurrection of “my” skin / “my” flesh” into a hyper dimensional body able to “see / experience God”.
+- through the resurrection of “my flesh” into a hyper dimensional body able to “see / experience God”.

-- The same soul who experienced disconnect from life will inhabit the new body, emphasized as “I shall see for myself, and mine eyes shall behold and not another.
+- The same soul who experienced disconnect from life will be reconnected to the new body.

 Job’s faith in the promised destruction of the seed of the serpent by the seed of the woman proves that trusting in YHVH’s Ordained Redeemer is not a new means of salvation that came into existence when Jesus Christ died on the cross.